Social Media Use in a Personal Injury Lawsuit

 If you already made some posts in the aftermath of your injury, it is better to leave them alone.
 If you delete them, you risk them resurfacing during legal proceedings, which can cause suspicion as it could appear that you are hiding something.

-Wieand Law Firm can offer you an experienced personal injury lawyer, and speaking to such a lawyer in your area can help you plan a strategy that will put you in a better position to get the damages you deserve for your injury.
+Speaking to a lawyer in your area can help you plan a strategy that will put you in a better position to get the damages you deserve for your injury.
 Social media use is just one component to a successful strategy.
 Contact a personal injury lawyer today to address all aspects of your case.